|

 either wood or stone.
 The HVAC is zoned.
 It has a hot water on demand

 system.
-The house is on one acre of land.
-The back yard is fenced.
+The house is on a touch over one acre of land.
+Most of the

 |